MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMProgram.md

 ```

 ### -CommandLineFolder

-Specifies the folder that contains the executable program.
+Specify the folder that contains the executable program.
 This folder can be an absolute path on the client, or a path relative to the distribution folder that contains the package.

 ```yaml
 Type: String